-Roland TD-11KV Electric Drum Kit PROS and CONS.
+Roland TD-11KV Electric Drum Kit PROS and CONS

-comes with a real standalone bass drum pad which you can use with the included Roland bass drum pedal, or any pedal of your choice.
+- Comes with a real standalone bass drum pad which you can use with the included Roland bass drum pedal, or any pedal of your choice.

-Compact design makes it perfect for even small apartments.
+- Compact design makes it perfect for even small apartments.

-Mesh and snare drum head included.
+- Mesh and snare drum head included.

-The only fault I can say here is; its more expensive than the Roland TD-11K (which is only normal for an upgraded version with the kind of sound quality it carries).
+- The only fault I can say here is; its more expensive than the Roland TD-11K (which is only normal for an upgraded version with the kind of sound quality it carries).

 So, If what you are looking for is a small, high-quality and versatile piece of drumming gear that wont be all noisy and deliver just great sound, then the TD-11KV is your best shot.